ayeshasikander/Joke-Generator/Readme.md

    - Navigate to the "Settings" tab.
    - Scroll down to the "GitHub Pages" section.
    - Choose the branch you want to deploy (e.g., master).
-   - Your Joke Generator is now live at ``!
+   - Your Joke Generator is now live at `https://github.com/ayeshasikander/Joke-Generator.git`!

-## Contributors

-- [Your Name]
-- [Any other contributors]

 ## Acknowledgments

 A heartfelt thank you to the whimsical minds behind [icanhazdadjoke](https://icanhazdadjoke.com/) for generously supplying the laughter-infused material for this project.

-Feel free to contribute, share, and propagate the joy of laughter with the Joke Generator!
-If you have any suggestions or improvements, don't hesitate to open an issue or submit a pull request.

 Happy coding and keep on smiling! 😄